rainrambler/arxiv-base/README.md

 ## App tests

-Some tests to check app configuration and pattern compliance are provided in ``arxiv.base.app_tests``.
+Some tests to check app configuration and pattern compliance are provided inl ``arxiv.base.app_tests``.
 See that module for usage.

 ## Editing and compiling sass